 If your dishes aren’t drying or you’ve got white spots on your glassware, you’re not alone.
 Those are just a couple of the most common things that can go wrong with your appliance — and the experts at Sears have seen it all.
 In fact, our technicians repaired more than half a million dishwashers in 2016!

-To see the five most common problems that occur with dishwashers (and how to fix them), hover over the image below.
+Here are the five most common problems with dishwashers (and how to fix them).

 #1 Problem: Dishes not drying.